SourenaMOOSAVI/CppMasteryQuest/M1/W3/README.md

 4. **Custom Allocators and Memory Pooling :**

-    Custom allocators allow fine-tuned control over memory allocation strategies, which can be customized for specific performance needs..
-Memory pooling is a technique where a pool of pre-allocated memory blocks is maintained to reduce allocation overhead and fragmentation.
+    Custom allocators allow fine-tuned control over memory allocation strategies, which can be customized for specific performance needs.Memory pooling is a technique where a pool of pre-allocated memory blocks is maintained to reduce allocation overhead and fragmentation.

     **Example:**